This story is much beloved by the outright charismatics,

 Surely we can see that this is not a literal account.

 We need an explanation of the tale which makes sense,

 but we no longer understand the coded messages

-that the writers embody in their tales.
+that those writers embodied in their tales.